 - 1. To further promote the FSM and use of the FS Platform - 2.
 To establish a FSL in Osijek and Zagreb (possibly in Split) and make them operational - 3.
-To train 3-5 FSL mentors/experts to be available to FSL beneficiaries - 4.
-To apply the FSM to the establishment of at least 2 FS companies in Croatia
+To train three to five FSL mentors/experts to be available to FSL beneficiaries - 4.
+To apply the FSM to the establishment of at least two FS companies in Croatia